 Third I will explore exactly what happens psychologically in adolescence and how that has gone wrong.
 How and why adolescence is a very vulnerable moment and why it has therefore been so easily distorted.
 Integrating the personal psychological perspective with a historical, sociological perspective is another challenge.
 To see how they feed into each other.

-And there is a fourth stage – we can see if these theories produce any useful suggestions for changes and solutions.
+And there could be a fourth stage – we can see if these theories produce any useful suggestions for changes and solutions.
 This is an area of development.
 I have no complete instant solution.

 The next and final challenge: not only is this not polished.
 It also deals with some deeply unattractive matters.
 And the thesis is quite resistible.
 And I have found from discussions that it is especially unattractive to women.
 Because it is most obviously about Men … Behaving Badly – and my trying to understand that – explain it.
 And that could be seen as excusing it.
 It’s not.
 It really is about understanding – in order to challenge and change.